mfching/copilot-chatbot/README.md

 - Optional debug logging

 Then use **Refresh Models** to fetch available models from the Copilot runtime.

+### Settings Password

+If a settings password is configured, the app derives an AES-256 key from that password and a built-in salt.
+The key is kept only in memory for the current app session.

+- The password itself is not written to `settings.json`.
+- On startup, encrypted settings trigger a password prompt.
+- If the password is wrong or cancelled, the app warns and starts with blank settings for that session.
+- Clearing the settings password in Settings and saving writes the GitHub token and user secret values as plaintext.
+- Existing legacy DPAPI-encrypted user secrets can still be read and are rewritten using the active save mode.

 ## Local Slash Shortcuts